CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

 Please report any bugs or feature requests to the public repository page: <https://github.com/CLAMP-IT/moodle-blocks_filtered_course_list>.

 ## Changelog ##

+### [v2.7.0] ###
+* Feature: An admin can set arbitrary rubrics to be expanded by default
+* Feature: Aria accessibility improvements
+* Bug fix: Admins should see a block under all circumstances
+* Back end: Continuous integration with Travis CI

 ### [v2.6.0] ###
 Dependency: Requires Moodle 2.8